MoralisWeb3/streams-beta/README.md

 The Streams API provides an endpoint to get all failed webhooks.
 It is useful to replay the failed webhooks.

-While in BETA, all failed webhooks are store for 48 Hours
+While in BETA, all failed webhooks are store for 48 Hours, once Streams is in production different plans will allow up to 2 weeks retention.

 ### Programmatically